-Doubtless you’ve heard the term “well-rounded” a thousand times over during your school years.
-That term may have even inspired you to branch out, to sample a bunch of different extracirriculars or interests in order to appeal to admissions officers.
-If colleges are looking for well-rounded students, you better get busy rounding yourself out then—right?
+You’ve probably heard the term “well-rounded student” a thousand times over during your school years.
+That term may have even inspired you to branch out, to sample a bunch of different extracurriculars or interests in order to appeal to admissions officers.
+If colleges only look for a well-rounded student, you better get busy rounding yourself out then—right?

 Colleges aren’t only looking for well-rounded students.